destapi/reactive/webzy/README.md

 success
 ```

 At this point, the _sessionDir_ should be empty, since we are not using any session.
-Configuring the session handler is
-next
+The next step will be to configure the session handler.

 Configure a session id manager